-The following table sets forth certain summary information for the year ended December 31, 2013 with respect to the compensation of our non-employee directors.
+The following table sets forth certain summary information for the year ended December 31, 2014 with respect to the compensation of our non-employee directors.
 Mr. Nahi, who is an employee and an executive officer, does not receive any additional compensation for serving on our Board or its committees.

-2013 Director Compensation Table
+2014 Director Compensation Table

-Name Fees Earned or Paid in Cash (\$) Option Award (1) (\$) Total (\$)
+Name Fees Earned or Paid in Cash (\$) Option Award(1) (\$) Total (\$)

-Neal Dempsey(2) 91,930 91,930
+Neal Dempsey 72,730 72,730

-Steven J. Gomo 73,000 116,445 189,445
+Steven J. Gomo 73,000 92,123 165,123

-Benjamin Kortlang 91,930 91,930
+Benjamin Kortlang 72,730 72,730

-Jameson J. McJunkin (3) 91,930 91,930
+Jameson J. McJunkin 72,730 72,730

-Chong Sup Park(6) 41,250 91,930 133,180
+Richard Mora(2) 41,000 218,192 259,192

-Robert Schwartz (4)
+Robert Schwartz(3)

-John H. Weber 31,014 134,598 165,612
+John H. Weber 55,000 72,730 127,730

-Stoddard M. Wilson (5) 91,930 91,930
+Stoddard M. Wilson (4)

-(1) The dollar amounts in this column represent the aggregate grant date fair value of all option awards granted during the indicated year as determined under applicable accounting standards excluding the effect of estimated forfeitures.
-For a discussion of the valuation methodology used, see Note 10-Stock-Based Compensation to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2013, as filed with the SEC on March 4, 2014.
+(1) The dollar amounts in this column represent the grant date fair value of stock options granted in fiscal year 2014 calculated in accordance with applicable accounting standards relating to stock-based compensation excluding the effect of estimated forfeitures.
+For option awards, that amount is calculated by multiplying the Black-Scholes value determined as of the date of grant by the number of options awarded.
+For a discussion of the valuation methodology used, see Note 12-Stock-Based Compensation to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2014, as filed with the SEC on March 4, 2015.
 These amounts do not necessarily correspond to the actual value realized from the option award.
+Furthemore, these amounts do not necessarily correspond to the target values of the option grants because the target values are determined based on a trailing 30-day average closing stock price of our common stock as of the grant date using the Black-Scholes valuation model.